royshadmon/EdgeFL/edgefl/data/README.md

 3. Once a message client is set, data can be sent into AnyLog/EdgeLake.
 An example for publishing via POST can be found in [mnist](mnist/publish_data.py)

+### Query examples

+The following is supposed to generate the ability to select images and labels (for viewing) via Remote-CLI.
+However, I'm not 100% sure we support `gz` files and/or I'm missing something.
+Sample publish process for blobs can be found [here](https://github.com/AnyLog-co/Sample-Data-Generator/blob/master/data_generator/video_processing.py). sql new_company extend=(+node_name, @ip, @port, @dbms_name, @table_name) and format = json and timezone=Europe/Dublin  select  timestamp, image_name, image, label_name, label from mnist order by timestamp desc --> selection (columns: ip using ip and port using port and dbms using dbms_name and table using table_name and image using file and label using file)

+To view expected behaivor check out the `demo` section in http://23.239.12.151:31800.